marwahmh/ES-Project1/README.md

 ## Softwares and Languages Used:
 * This project is developed using STM32CubeMX and Keil μVision to run on the Nucleo-32 board.
 * The language used to develop the scheduler is C.
+* Tera Term was used as an external source for data entry.

+## Hardware Used:
+* STM32 Nucleo-32 development board with STM32L432KC MCU.
+* DS3221Tempreature Sensor.
+* HC-sr04 Ultrasound Sensor.
+* USB to TTL bridge.
+* Buzzer.

 ## Main Data Structure:
 Srtuct Task, it contains: